VitaliiBorodii/simpleServer/README.md

 #####/chat
 Primitive chat that uses websocket technology to communicate between chat members.
 Chat also uses a React with flux pattern.
 ###To build UI follow this steps:
-  1. go to 'ui' folder and run `npm install`
+  1. go to '/ui' folder and run `npm install`
   2. then run `webpack` (to do this you must install <a target="_blank" href="http://webpack.github.io">webpack<a> globally!)